Self-Supervised Learning with a Multi-Task Latent Space Objective: Experimental Settings

 \paragraph{Ablation Study on Data Augmentations.} In the ablation on data augmentations, all experiments reuse the optimization hyperparameters of the 200-epoch BYOL baseline.
 We vary only the set of augmentations applied during pre-training.

 \paragraph{kNN evaluation.} For kNN evaluation, we follow the standard protocol used in prior work on self-supervised learning.
 Each image is resized to a shorter side of 256 pixels and then center-cropped to $224 \times 224$ before feature extraction.
-For each validation sample, we retrieve its top-$20$ nearest neighbors in the feature space using cosine similarity, and predict the label by a simple majority vote among them.
+For each validation sample, we retrieve its top-k nearest neighbors in the feature space using cosine similarity, and predict the label by a simple majority vote among them.
+We report the best results across $k=10$ and $k=20$.
+Similar to DINO, we observe that with vision transformers, the target network leads to slightly higher accuracy than the online network.

 \paragraph{Linear evaluation.} For linear probing, a linear classifier is trained on top of the frozen backbone features.
 To eliminate the need for per-model learning rate tuning, feature vectors are standardized using mean and variance statistics computed on ImageNet.
 For ResNet 50 architectures, features are extracted after the global average pooling layer, before the projection head.
 For Vision Transformers (ViT), the extraction protocol follows DINO~\cite{caron2021dino}.
-For ViT S, features consist of the concatenated [CLS] tokens from the final four layers.
-For ViT B, features are formed by concatenating the [CLS] token with the global average-pooled output patch tokens.
+For ViT-S, features consist of the concatenated [CLS] tokens from the final four layers.
+For ViT-B, features are formed by concatenating the [CLS] token with the global average-pooled output patch tokens.
 We train the linear head for 100 epochs with the SGD optimizer, a learning rate of 0.005, a batch size of 512, no weight decay, and a cosine learning rate schedule.
 During training, we apply random horizontal flipping with probability 50\% and random cropping that keeps at least 8\% of the image area, followed by resizing to $224 \times 224$ pixels.
 At evaluation time, images are resized so that the shorter side is 256 pixels, then center-cropped to $224 \times 224$ pixels.